Best Google Chrome Flags: Android | Windows | Mac | ChromeOS

 Reader Mode Chrome Flags

-Browsing through an article on the web has really become a challenge nowadays.
-With the screen getting littered with pop-up ads, banner ads, and some sponsored posts right in the middle of the content, it really doesn’t do full justice to the users.
+Browsing through an article on the web has become a challenge nowadays.
+With the screen getting littered with pop-up ads, banner ads, and some sponsored posts right in the middle of the content, it doesn’t do full justice to the users.
 Well, if you think that reading that content in offline mode will do any good, well, then let me remind you that the situation will remain the same.

-Just instead of ads, you will see black or white blank boxes or the famous Chrome Dinosaur in those regions.
+Instead of ads, you will see black or white blank boxes or the famous Chrome Dinosaur in those regions.
 To escape from this comes the Reader Mode.
-This Chrome flag minimizes distraction up to the maximum possible extent.
+This Chrome flag minimizes distraction to the maximum possible extent.
 There will be no sponsored posts, or ads of any kind: whether in-article, banners or pop-ups, or any other such content that might prove to cause discomfort to all of you.
-Just note that, instead of the usual Enabled button, you will have to go with the All Articles option here.
-And for a much better experience, consider enabling the Reader Mode in CCT as well.

 A Chrome Flag for Faster Browsing